Elvir9/save-our-news/README.md

-# Getting Started with Create React App
+# Getting Started with Save-Our-News React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+In the project directory to start project you need to navigate to /client path, and you can run command to start:

 ### `npm start`